rgiosa10/Emissions-by-Country/README.md

 ## Description

 This repo includes an ETL pipeline leveraging the different datasets highlighted above.
-The team began by narrowing down our datasets and then outlining 1) Architectural structure 2) data model and 3) the full ETL pipeline to then construct each respective portion as a team:
+The team began by narrowing down our datasets and then outlining 1) the architectural structure 2) data model and 3) the full ETL pipeline to then construct each respective portion as a team:

 #### Architectural diagram:
 <img src="imgs/architecture_diagram.drawio.png" alt="Architectural diagram" width="640"/>